Decay of transmon qubit in a broadband one-dimensional cavity: Abstract

 \section{Abstract}

-We investigate the decay of three-level artificial atom, a superconducting transmon qubit which interacts with a continuum of modes in an open one-dimensional waveguide.
-For strong interaction of transmon with a continuum we obtain analytical expressions for the frequency shifts and widths of the resonances the values of which are calculated numerically for the Gaussian density of states.
-We show that the coupling between the second level and ground state of a transmon significantly influences the decay of the third transmon level.
+We investigate the decay dynamics of a three-level artificial atom, a superconducting transmon qubit, weakly coupled to a continuum of modes in a broadband, one-dimensional cavity.
+Using the resolvent formalism, we derive analytical expressions for the resonance frequency shifts and widths, which are then evaluated numerically for a Gaussian density of states.
+We identify two distinct dynamical regimes, differentiated by the ratio of the qubit's coupling strength to the continuum bandwidth.
+When this ratio is much less than one, the system exhibits a Markovian regime in which the resonance width is practically independent of energy within the continuum band.
+As the ratio increases, the system transitions to a non-Markovian regime where the resonance width becomes strongly energy-dependent.
+In this regime, the qubit interacts with the continuum faster than the continuum can erase the information from the qubit's past.
+Furthermore, we demonstrate that the coupling between the transmon's second level and its ground state significantly influences the decay dynamics of the third level.
+The interaction between these two levels opens a fast two-photon decay channel, which broadens the transmon's second level.

 \keywords {waveguide quantum electrodynamics}